-When you access to Modbus TCP setting page, first, you may need to configure the basic settings.
-Several parameters might have to be configured.
+When you access the Modbus TCP setting page, you will first need to configure the basic settings.

-Parameter Value Default Description Initial Delay (ms) nitial Delay U to 0 Some Modbus slaves may take more time to boot up than other devices.
+Parameter Value Default Description Initial Delay (ms) 0 to 30000 0 Some Modbus slaves may take more time to boot up than other devices.
 In some environments, this may cause the entire system to suffer from repeated exceptions during the initial bootup.
-After booting up, by setting the parameter, you can force the AIG to wait some time before sending the first request.
-Maximum Retry 0 to 5 3 3 This is used to configure how many times AIG will retry to communicate with the Modbus slave when the Modbus command times out.
-Response Timeout (ms) 10 to 120000 1000 You can configure a Modbus master to wait a certain amount of time for a slave's response.
+After booting up, you can force the AIG to wait some time before sending the first request by setting a value for this parameter.
+Maximum Retry 0 to 5 1 3 Configure how many times AIG will retry to communicate with the Modbus slave when the Modbus command times out.
+Response Timeout (ms) 10 to 120000 You can configure a Modbus master to wait a certain amount of time for a slave's response.
 If no response is received within the configured time, the AIG will disregard the request and continue operation.